Last month’s fintech mega-deal was impossible to miss.

 That’s likely to change and quickly too.
 Consider this: commercial property is the world’s largest asset class, with an estimated value of $US31 trillion.
 The sector has lagged behind many others when it comes to adopting high-tech tools and technologies.
 Back of envelope deals still abound and spreadsheets remain in widespread use.

 But for how long?

-As a new generation of digital savvy professionals move into progressively more senior roles, property businesses are beginning to realise the competitive advantages than can accrue from technology that allows them to take a data driven approach.
+As a new generation of digital-savvy professionals move into progressively more senior roles, property businesses are beginning to realise the competitive advantages that can accrue from technology that allows them to take a data-driven approach.